async-aws/aws/docs/waiter.md

 * `getState()` returns the state of the operation either `sucess`, `failure` or `pending`
 * `wait($timeout, $delay)` waits until the state of the operation is determinate.

-As usual, Async-Aws is async and not blocking by default:
+As usual, AsyncAws is async and not blocking by default:

 ```php
 $waiter = $sqsClient->queueExists(['QueueName' => 'fooBar']);